crossbario/autobahn-js/README.md

 var d = <autobahn.Subscription>.unsubscribe();
 ```

-which returns a *promise* that resolves (with no result value) when successful, or rejects with an instance of `autobahn.Error` when unsuccessful.
+which returns a *promise* that resolves with no result value when successful or rejects with an instance of `autobahn.Error` when unsuccessful.

 Example: **Unsubscribing a subscription**